ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 will be sure to blacken you.

 Parliament what Mr. Harlan is to the
-American Senate, in the course of
+American Senate, in the course of a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:lu:batch_lu_Cypher_ver01:data:sn86086284:00280762003:1869090502:0256/pct:35.015835,4.505371,31.967538,90.748757/!600,600/0/default.jpg"/>
 </td>